stenglein-lab/MIP_280A4_Fall_2022/exercises/download_exercise.md

 ---
 :question: **Questions: (hint: look in cutadapt.log for answers)**
 - What does the `| tee cutadapt.log` do in the command above?
-- What percentage of all bases were quality-trimmed?
+- What percentage of all bases were quality-trimmed (hint: see `cutadapt.log`)?
 - What percent of read1 reads contained adapter sequence?
 - What percent of read pairs made it through the filtering?
 ---